 Back at the ship, Emkir returned to the comms boards, where he not only responded to questions about the "shoot out" at the building but also about the impromptu visit to the casino and events of the previous days.
 Emkir made many promises to various reporters that he'd call them if the knights were coming out in public again, but never once recorded a caller ID to contact.
 The most intriguing calls he got were offers to pay them for interviews.
 When he started getting bids, Emkir asked the knights if they were interested?
 Brian asked 'why not' and Emkir accepted a Cr 5,000 offer for the knight.
 He also continued playing up his role, not telling Brian he'd also accepted an offer for Cr 5,000 himself.
 While Brian enjoyed playing mind games with his interviewer, everyone on the crew were unaware Admiral Meshrumiikiim was giving his own performance.

-Once Zach got back to the ship, he hoped to get either Ms. Vik or the Admiral to help with the port as he brought the cargo aboard.
-Not able to find the Admiral, he asked Ms. Vik, who asked about any documentation or even a verbal description of the cargo?
+Getting back to the ship, Zach hoped to get either Ms. Vik or the Admiral to help with the port as he brought the cargo aboard.
+Not able to find the Admiral, he asked Ms. Vik.
+She turned the tables on Zach, asking about any documentation or even a verbal description of the cargo?
 She found Zach had nothing, Zip.
 Zero.
 Nil...
 Annoyed he'd ignored the obvious problems with a "huge paycheck for almost no information", Ms. Vik went with him to meet the shipper.
 There, she'd protect ship and crew in case Zach brought back something stolen, illegal or, stars forbid, something The Imperium took a "specific" interest in.
 Her recent encounter with the Dryone was still on her mind.
 After all, it was a death sentence to be found in possession of Ancient artifacts.
 And they tended to shoot first and ask questions only before they killed the surviving wounded.

 Finally, Zach and Ms. Vik announced they were calling the deal off and Mr. Daorum erupted.
-As that happened, a door opened from the warehouse and three men came flooding out towards them with tire irons and other items.
-They began making a sudden retreat as they saw the toughs and Ms. Vik struck out with a cane she'd had but Zach hadn't noticed.
-Inger zapped Mr. Daorum, who went down, giving them more time to slip back into the cutter and slap the door controls.
-As Zach rushed to the cutter's bridge Ms. Vik reached out to Mikah on the comms.
+At the same time, a door opened from the warehouse and three men came flooding out towards them with tire irons and other items.
+They then made a sudden retreat, seeing the toughs, and Ms. Vik struck out with a cane she'd had but Zach hadn't noticed.
+She used it to zap Mr. Daorum, who went down.
+That gave them more time to slip back into the cutter and slap the door controls.
+Zach rushed to the cutter's bridge while Ms. Vik called Mikah on the comms.
 Mikah got their coordinates and called the police, who said that a car was coming, and asked if they felt safe staying on scene?
 Zach figured they only had tire irons and hand-held weapons so he said, "Sure" as he looked out and down towards the ground.

 Having risen straight up, Zach realized his attackers were in the conical blind spot beneath them, so he pushed some side thrust to get a view of the men below.
 But he got a shock as they came into view and he saw one was standing braced with both hands raised and joined as if aiming a hand gun!
 Zach realized they were drawing fire as he saw a puff from the weapon's barrel and jerked the cutter's controls.
 He moved sideways, beginning to move evasively.
 In the rear of the craft, Ms. Vik wildly grabbed for anything to brace herself with and, once secure, wondered if she could reach the back of Zach's head with her shock cane?
 She also wondered if the resulting crash would be worth it?